nihaal5cw/Smart_File_Assistant/README.md

 - Perform semantic search on documents
 - Generate AI-powered answers based on document content

-This enables users to interact with documents using **natural language queries**.
+This enables users to interact with documents using **natural language queries** instead of manually searching through files.

 ---